 Browse in the historic department store McEwens and wander down the pedestrianised High Street, stopping for a coffee or snack in one of the many cafés.
 Enjoy an evening meal in one of the city’s fine restaurants which serve everything from delicious Mediterranean cuisine to gourmet dishes prepared by top Scottish chefs using fresh local produce.

-Bring the day to a close by taking in a show at either the Edwardian Perth Theatre or glass-fronted Perth Concert Hall, Scotland’s youngest music and arts venue.
+Bring the day to a close by taking in a show at the glass-fronted Perth Concert Hall, Scotland’s youngest music and arts venue.

 Perth may be the country’s newest city, but with its remarkable setting, rich history and vibrant cultural scene, it has plenty to offers visitors.